Last Updated on

-In England, patches took on a political meaning: female supporters of Whigs wore patches on the right side of their forehead, while supporters of Tories wore patches on the left side.
+In England, patches took on a political meaning.
+For example, female supporters of Whigs wore patches on the right side of their forehead, while supporters of Tories wore patches on the left side.

-We wonder whether the misplacement of a patch resulted in an erroneous message!
+We wonder whether the misplacement of a patch ever resulted in an erroneous message!

 The fashionable would keep their patches in a patch box.
 This was a small rectangular, oval or round box with a lid, often decorated with a hand-painted design.
 They were similar to snuff boxes, which could also be used.

 Portable patch boxes were slimmer than the ones made for the dressing table.
-This made it easier to carry, therefore allowing someone to replace patches or slap on more as needed.
+This made it easier to carry, thereby allowing someone to replace patches or slap on more as needed.